PowerShell/PSResourceGet/Docs/GetPSResourceRepository.md

 ## Notes

-Unlike V2's similar cmdlet, this V3 cmdlet does not yet support wildcard characters for the `-Name` parameter argument.
+Running the `Get-PSResourceRepository` cmdlet without a Name parameter specified will return all registered repositories.

 ## Tests

+Tests added for terminating and non-terminating error handling.

-Tests added will need to get repositories registered with HTTPS, HTTP, file base, and File Transfer Protocol (FTP) URI schemes.
+Tests able to get repositories with different allowed URL URI schemes.

-Perhaps a test on a fresh machine (with no prior registered repositories) to ensure that PSGallery is registered and able to be retrieved by default?

-Do we need to add wildcard search for compatibility with V2 sister cmdlet?

 ### -Name param